 Engine cooling is provided by ram air cooled cylinders and liquid cooled cylinder heads.
-Therefore, cylinder head coolant temperature (CT) indication is provided in the cockpit.
+Therefore cylinder head coolant temperature (CT) indication is provided in the cockpit.
 Sufficient cooling air flow is provided by a ram air duct.
 For the 916iS variant, a composite ducting (Rotax) is fitted over the cylinder heads for improved air cooling.
 This is fed via a hose from a take-off in the mast air scoop.

-The water cooling system comprises of engine driven pump, radiator with thermo-activated electrical blower fan, expansion tank with radiator cap, overflow bottle, and hoses.
-The single, large area radiator is mounted under the suspension bow for effective cooling, and the electric fan ensures good cooling when the aircraft is waiting for taxi or take-off.
+The water cooling system comprises of engine driven pump, radiator with thermo-activated electrical blower fan, expansion tank with radiator cap, overflow bottle, and hoses..
+The single, large area radiator is mounted under the suspension bow for effective cooling, and the electric fan ensures good cooling when the aircraft is waiting for taxi or take-off. the thermostat controlled electric fan ensures good cooling when the aircraft is waiting for taxi or take-off.

-Twin oil coolers are mounted above the engine, so the air from the upper cowl side scoops cools the oil and then the engine.
-Similarly the intercooler is mounted in the central air intake, and this air then also cools the engine, escaping through an opening at the lower rear end of the engine cowling.
+A single oil cooler is mounted under the suspension bow in front of the radiator.
+The intercooler is mounted in the central air intake, and this air then also cools the engine, escaping through an opening at the lower rear end of the engine cowling.